-Whether you restore from backup or set up as new, your new iPhone could expend up a lot of power downloading apps, games, mail, photos, and other content.
+Whether you restore from backup or set up as new, your iPhone or an updated version of iOS 15 (read our iOS 15 review for more on the new features) could expend up a lot of power downloading apps, games, mail, photos, and other content.
 That's because the Wi-Fi radio stays on for a long time, and Spotlight — the iOS search system — has to index everything.
+Some apps rebuild their own libraries and databases as well.
 When radios and processors can't sleep, power consumption goes way up.

-If you've just upgraded give things a day or so to finish up and go back to normal.
+If you've just upgraded to a new iPhone, updated to the latest version of iOS, or restored your iPhone, give things a day or so to finish up and go back to normal.
 If you're fine after that, great.
 If not, keep reading!

 In addition to the system taking a while to really finish transferring everything over, we also tend to spend a long time playing with new phones and new features.
-That's especially true with things like Live Photos, 12 megapixel cameras, and 4K video.
-So the screen stays on, storage gets written to, WI-Fi and maybe cellular radios stay lit up, and power gets consumed.
+That's especially true with things like Animoji, Portrait Lighting, and Augmented Reality (AR) apps.
+So the screen stays on, storage gets written to, Wi-Fi and maybe cellular radios stay lit up, and power gets consumed.

-In other words, if you're battery feels like it's only lasting half as long, the first step to fixing it is figuring out if you're using it twice as much.
+In other words, if your battery feels like it's only lasting half as long, the first step to fixing it is figuring out if you're using it twice as much.

-So, note down how much battery life you have left.
-Then put your iPhone down for 20-40 minutes.
-When you pick it back up, note down how much battery life you have left again.
+So, note how much battery life you have left.
+Then put your iPhone down for 20 to 40 minutes.
+When you pick it back up, note how much battery life you have left again.
 If there isn't a big change while in standby, you're probably okay, and your battery life will return to normal when your usage returns to normal (after the novelty wears off).

-If your iPhone continued to drain and drain fast, even when you weren't using it, keep reading!
+If this doesn't fix iPhone battery problems and it continues to drain and drain fast, even when you weren't using it, keep reading!